IBM/credit-risk-workshop-cpd/workshop/openscale-manual-config/QUALITY-FEEDBACK-README.md

 Watson OpenScale utilizes several monitors to gather data about machine learning inferences and the GUI tool can then present that data in a form that is useful.
 In this sub-module we will use a Jupyter notebook to configure the monitor for Quality and enable Feedback logging.

-> *Note: It is also assumed that you have followed the instructions in the pre-work section to create a project based on an existing project file.
-If you did not use the project import or do not see the Jupyter notebooks mentioned in this module, see the `Workshop Resources` -> `FAQs / Tips` section for instructions to import the necessary notebooks.*
+> *Note: It is assumed that you have followed the instructions in the pre-work section to create a project based on an existing project file.
+If you did not use the project import or do not see the Jupyter notebooks mentioned in this module, see the `Workshop Resources` -> `FAQs / Tips` section for instructions to import the necessary notebooks.
+Also note that the Jupyter notebooks included in the project have been cleared of output.
+If you would like to see the notebook that has already been completed with output, see the `Workshop Resources` -> `FAQs / Tips` section for links to the completed notebooks.*

 ## Steps for OpenScale Quality monitor and Feedback logging